kumar-github/tutorial-resources/externalized-configuration-README.md

 ```
 ![run using maven](https://github.com/user-attachments/assets/b7439361-ae1b-4d71-bfec-c67a9dc66a33)

+> [!NOTE]
-*Note: I am using the maven wrapper command to run the project.*
+> I am using the maven wrapper command to run the project.

 ### Run the project from command line using java